raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

---- task ---

 Next you need a `function` that will simulate a die roll.
 I have provided the function `dieRoll()` but I have left it blank so that you can fill it in.

+--- task ---

+Fill in the `dieRoll()` function with the following code.

 ```javascript
     function dieRoll(){